mirelasteve/ExplorerGame/README.md

-Online game fo rexploring the world
+Online game for exploring the world

 Author: Mirela Tsvetkova